TheSpookyTester/Backdoor-configuration/README.md

 # Backdoor-configuration
-Hello That Is Backdooro Scritp So If You Use It In Inspect Element In Console Then Idc You Can Use It Whatever You Want To Use It But THat Script Is Only Entairment Purpose Only!
+Hello That Is Backdoor Script So If You Use It In Inspect Element In Console Then Idc You Can Use It Whatever You Want To Use It But That Script Is Only Entairment Purpose Only!
 So If You Use It For Hacking Then Idc!
 Btw Script is In Format Lua!